 There are a lot of good discussions on the importance of and the path to product-market fit.
-What gets drowned amid all the focus on product-market fit is what happens after product-market fit, once you achieve the coveted product-market fit.
+What gets drowned amid all the focus on product-market fit is what happens after product-market fit.
+Once you've achieved the coveted product-market fit, then what?
 Because getting to product-market fit does not suspend all your challenges afterward.
 Rather it is just the beginning.

 The real challenges of building a company begin after product-market fit.
-Now you need to find a path to scale, get to more customers, build a distribution channel, and so on.
+You need to find a path to scale, get more customers, build a distribution channel, and so on.
 This is where many startups lose their way.
 Instead of defining their most important priorities, they get distracted.

 In an interview with Elad Gil, featured in his excellent book High Growth Handbook, Marc Andreessen, cofounder and general partner of the venture capital firm Andreessen Horowitz, offers an excellent insight into setting priorities for startups post product/market fit stage.

 He points out two priorities for a company that has reached product-market fit: